turingschool/front-end-curriculum/projects/overlook.md

   * Add a room booking for that user
   * Delete any upcoming room bookings for that user (they cannot delete a booking from the past)

-Deleting an upcoming booking will require a DELETE request to the bookings endpoint, passing through just the booking ID:
+Deleting an upcoming booking will require a DELETE request to the bookings endpoint, like so:

 ```js
 id: 12085397154